evanrudkin/myfirstrepo/README.md

 # myfirstrepo
-first repo for web dev
+First repo for web dev

+# INFO
+Evan Rudkin and I would like to visit Germany